top of page

 Bristle Stiffness

-Some kids and adults experience unpleasant sensations related to the firmness of the bristles.
+Some autistic adults experience unpleasant sensations related to the firmness of the bristles.
 They may be too hard or too soft.
-I've heard from autistic adults that extra soft bristles sometimes do the trick for kids or adults.
+I've heard from autistic adults that extra soft bristles sometimes do the trick.

 Electric Vibrations

 Personally, I can't put an electric toothbrush near my teeth because the vibration sensation is intolerable for me, but some people report this is actually pleasurable for them.
-If you or your kid are one of these people, an electric toothbrush might be worth trying.
-This inexpensive option can enable the whole family to experiment.
-It includes six brush heads, five modes and a handy two-minute timer built in.
+If you are one of these people, an electric toothbrush might be worth trying.
+This inexpensive option includes six brush heads, five modes, and a handy two-minute timer built in.

 Temperature Issues

-Is the water temperature too hot or too cold when your kid is rinsing their teeth?
-This is an easy thing to give them total control over.
-Start the water running and let them test the temperature before they get started brushing.
+Is the water temperature too hot or too cold when you rinse your teeth?
+This is an easy thing to adjust.
+Before you begin brushing, start the water running and make sure it's at the temperature you want before starting the process.

 Executive Functioning Issues

-Next to sensory issues, executive functioning issues are probably the second most common challenge with teeth brushing.
-To successfully brush their teeth, kids (and adults) need to:
+Next to sensory issues, executive functioning issues are probably the second most common challenge with teeth-brushing.
+To successfully brush your teeth, you need to:

-This is a huge challenge if your executive functioning skills are not where they need to be.
 Teaching executive functioning skills is beyond the scope of this blog post, but I will provide some tips.
-If you need more help, an occupational therapist, ABA therapist, or autism coach can help.
+If you need more help, an occupational therapist or autism life coach like those at Thrive Autism Coaching can help.

 Transitioning